rubyjs/mini_racer/README.md

 # => 42
 ```

-### Attach global Ruby function to your JavaScript context
+### Attach global Ruby functions to your JavaScript context

 You can attach one or many ruby proc that can be accessed via JavaScript